 All information is kept strictly confidential, and in line with data protection laws.

-After submitting the Matrix, your organisation will be point-scored and given a basic summary which will include: The level of your accreditation, your ranking broken down into the five areas (Board & Senior Allies, Policy & Data, Culture & Inclusion, Employee Life Cycle) and recommended areas for improvement.
+After submitting the Matrix, your organisation will be point-scored and given a basic summary which will include: The level of your accreditation, your ranking broken down into the six areas (Leadership & Commitment, Policy & Data, Culture & Inclusion, Employee Life Cycle, and External Impact) and recommended areas for improvement.

 You can also join our membership programme, which gives additional benefits, a one-to-one consultation and a full report.
 For more information about the membership, please email us at firstname.lastname@example.org.